Please read the latest information.

 Bakethin Dam and Bakethin Reservoir are at the north west end of Kielder Reservoir.
 The dam was built to prevent unsightly mud flats forming, which would have occurred when water levels are low in Kielder Reservoir.

 Bakethin Weir is 165 metres long with a 12.5-metre high weir of sand, gravel and rock which keeps the two bodies of water separate.
-Keeping the water at a constant level at Bakethin Lake has created a nature reserve - a Northumberland Wildlife Trust conservation area for local plants, birds and other wildlife including otters, one of the Kielder Super Six.
+Keeping the water at a constant level at Bakethin Lake has created a nature reserve - a Northumberland Wildlife Trust conservation area for local plants, birds and other wildlife including otters.

 Lakeside View car park (south corner of the dam) (NY707871)